BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-05-soulmate-write-up.md

 ## Reconnaissance

-Reconnaissance is the information-gathering phase where we discover what services are running on the target.
+Reconnaissance is the information gathering phase where we discover what services are running on the target.
 Think of it like casing a building before attempting entry - you need to know where the doors are and how they're protected.

 ### Port Scanning